 Bolton’s Spicy Chicken & Fish

 Who would’ve known one of Nashville’s specialties is hot chicken?
 Not us.
 Nashville hot chicken is a marinated breast, thigh, or wing that is caked in a cayenne pepper paste before frying and served on white bread with pickle chips.
 Hot chicken is widely purported to have originated as an act of revenge within the Prince family, owner of Prince’s Hot Chicken Shack in the city, when a girlfriend of Thorton Prince III, the original owner of the Shack, was angry about his womanizing and exacted her revenge by making him fried chicken with extra pepper.
 Her plan, however, backfired.
 Thorton ended up loving the chicken so much, he and his brothers developed their own recipe and went into business, or so the story goes.

 Unfortunately, Prince’s wasn’t open when we were there (they’re closed on Sundays) so we weren’t able to go to the source, but we visited another local favorite, Bolton’s Spicy Chicken and Fish in East Nashville.
 Albert and I split a plate of wings.
-Confident in our abilities to handle spice and in spite of our server’s warnings, we ordered medium spiced wings.
+Confident in our abilities to handle spice and despite our server’s warnings, we ordered medium spiced wings.
 We barely survived.
-Hot chicken was, without a doubt, the spiciest food I have ever had.
+The hot chicken was, without a doubt, the spiciest food I have ever had.